aquasecurity/trivy/docs/tutorials/misconfiguration/terraform.md

 ```
 ### Custom Checks

-We have lots of examples in the [documentation](https://aquasecurity.github.io/trivy/latest/docs/scanner/misconfiguration/custom/) on how you can write and pass custom Rego policies into terraform misconfiguration scans.
+We have lots of examples in the [documentation](https://aquasecurity.github.io/trivy/latest/docs/scanner/misconfiguration/custom/) on how you can write and pass custom Rego checks into terraform misconfiguration scans.

 ## Secret and vulnerability scans